budlabs/typiskt/README.md

 If you use **Arch Linux** you can get **typiskt** from [AUR](https://aur.archlinux.org/packages/typiskt/).

-**typiskt** have no dependencies and all you need is the `typiskt` script in your PATH.
+**typiskt** is a **bash** script and the only *external* commands used are:

+- bc - to calculate WPM and accuracy

+- gawk - to create wordlists in `--book` and `--source` mode

+- paste - for vertical concatenation of results/highscore

+- wc - get size of text blocks before centering them

+- tput - get escape codes

+- getopt - long-option support

+If these commands are not installed they should be available in most distributions official package repositories, but you probably already have them.

 Use the Makefile to do a systemwide installation of both the script and the manpage.

 (*configure the installation destination in the Makefile, if needed*)